peterwangxw/maas-location-marketing-ios-sdk/README.md

-Custom Local Notification with Localpoint delegate (Optional)
+Custom Local Notification via Localpoint delegate (Optional)
 --------------

 The PWLocalpoint provides the ability to custom the local notification.
 The Localpoint delegate method that facilitate this: